Agriculture

 National Programme for Organic Production (NPOP)

-The Ministry of Commerce launched the National Programme for Organic Production (NPOP) in 2001.
-It lays down the process for obtaining certification for organic products.
+In 2001, the Ministry of Commerce launched the National Programme for Organic Production (NPOP).
+It specifies the processes for obtaining certification for organic products.

-• Provide a platform to evaluate the certification of organic produce.
+• The main goals are to create a platform for evaluating the certification of organic produce.

-• Recognise certification programmes of bodies seeking accreditation.
+• Recognise certification programs for bodies seeking accreditation.

-• Promote organic farming and organic processing in the country.
+• Encourage organic farming and processing across the country.

 Is Organic Farming Profitable in India?